Maglusssssss/DataStructure_Method/README.md

-# AKEE_PBPB_DataStructure collection from simple List to LCA and so on
+# DataStructure collection from simple List to LCA and so on
 DataStructure_Method